-- Artemis is conducting a detailed geological assessment of the top of the newly discovered gold bearing conglomerates at its Purdy's Reward Gold Project located south of Karratha in Western Australia. - Multiple gold nuggets have been discovered to date over a 650 metre strike along the top of outcropping conglomerates and work is continuing to extend this strike length. - The largest gold nugget recovered by Artemis over the past week's exploration efforts weighs 21 grams. - The nugget's typical flattened shape (water melon seed) seen at Purdy's Reward are consistent with those found at Witwatersrand style conglomerate gold deposits. - Over a 9 day period a total of 385grams of gold has been detected from the surface within the tenement area using small excavators and metal detectors.
-This number continues to rise daily. - Conglomerates have now been identified at Purdy's Reward over about 3km trend to date and remains open to the east as the conglomerates dive under surface cover. - Security monitoring has been established on site to monitor Section 40E Permit holders.
+- The detailed geological assessment of the top of the newly discovered gold bearing conglomerates at its Purdy's Reward Gold Project located south of Karratha in Western Australia continues. - The gold nugget recovery in the last 4 days has increased significantly with 547.4 grams (~17.6 ounces) (Figures 1,4 and 5). - Multiple gold nuggets have been discovered to date over a 900 metre strike along the top of outcropping conglomerates and work is continuing to extend this strike length. - The nugget's typical flattened shape (water melon seed) seen at Purdy's Reward are consistent with those found at Witwatersrand style conglomerate gold deposits. - Conglomerates have now been identified at Purdy's Reward over about 3km trend to date and remains open to the east as the conglomerates dive under surface cover.